DzoT00/Light-Anti-Cheat-Windows/README.md

 # Light Anti-Cheat Windows
- Anti Cheat for Unity Games
+ Anti Cheat for Unity Games (Could potentionally used for any game engine)

  # Features
 - Speed Hack Detection (still in work)